Skip to content

 Written for the trier of fact, not for other economists.
 Deposition and trial testimony delivered with the same plain language that opens the report.

-Diana File, principal forensic economist Diana File, principal
+Diana File, principal Diana File, principal

-The Expert
+The principal

 Education